zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/initiatives-overview/_index.md

 Only Portfolio Managers and Contributors from the same company as the portfolio can link epics to an initiative.
 Viewers or external members cannot do this action.
 {{% /alert %}}

-Depending on which project management tool you use, you can link an epic from [Epics](/developerportal/project-management/epics/) or from [Jira project](/developerportal/portfolio-management/integrate-with-jira/) to an initiative.
+Depending on which project management tool you use, you can link an epic from [Mendix Epics](/developerportal/project-management/epics/) or from [Jira](/developerportal/portfolio-management/integrate-with-jira/) to an initiative.

-#### Linking an Epic from Epics
+#### Linking an Epic from Mendix Epics

 To link an epic from the procedure below: